minorg/minorgordon.net/_posts/2020-02-16-oblique-strategies.md

 The Oblique Strategies are

-> a card-based method for promoting creativity. ...
-Each card offers a challenging constraint intended to help artists (particularly musicians) break creative blocks by encouraging lateral thinking.
+> "a card-based method for promoting creativity. ...
+Each card offers a challenging constraint intended to help artists (particularly musicians) break creative blocks by encouraging lateral thinking."

 "Ask people to work against their better judgment."